Simple installation for anyone.

 Features, Description, Reviews, Q&A

 Specs.
-The Adjustable Tire Deflator Kit from Rugged Ridge fits every 1987-2020 Wrangler and offers you a great chance to adjust your tread grip.
+The Adjustable Tire Deflator Kit from Rugged Ridge fits every Jeep and offers you a great chance to adjust your tread grip.
 While fully inflated tires may help you get better gas mileage, they can be less than an asset on the trail.
 This kit allows you to almost instantly deflate your tires for a better ride and improved treat grip.

 Construction.
 Made from 100% brass, these are strong, sturdy, and covered by a 5-year limited warranty from the manufacturer.
 They are fully adjustable in 3 PSI increments, and when you find the right setting you're able to lock the deflators where they bleed.
 This allows you to get the same tire pressure every time you use them for quick and accurate deflation when you're on the trail.

 Application.
-The tire deflator kit works on all 1987-2020 Wranglers.
+The tire deflator kit works on all 1966-2022 Jeep CJ and Wrangler models.